Checking Out Antique Radios at Check’s Radio Museum

 Two pieces that I found especially interesting were the 1940s wire record, a precursor to the tape recorder, and a 1940s record recorder that would actually record your voice onto a large record.

 Also of note, for those interested in Pittsburgh memorabilia, is the fact that Check’s connection to KDKA has allowed him to display many items related to the station’s history.
 There are also many signed items from local celebrities and sports figures that Check has met over the years, and a large pile of press passes from events over the years.

 Whether you love radios, antiques, or just enjoy learning more about history, taking the time to browse the impressive radio collection at Check’s Radio Museum in Karns City is well-worth your time.
 I spent much more time that I would have thought enjoying the many great antique radios on display and analyzing how the technology and artistry of these pieces had changed over the years.

-There are many fascinating museums in Pennsylvania that have arisen out of a private collection, such as the American Military Edged Weaponry Museum, Maridon Museum, and the Swigart Museum, but this is definitely one of the best.
+There are many fascinating museums in Pennsylvania that have arisen out of a private collection, such as the American Military Edged Weaponry Museum, Maridon Museum, The Fifties Place, the Isett Heritage Museum, and the Swigart Museum, but this is definitely one of the best.
 If you have the opportunity to travel to the beautiful banks of the Allegheny River in northern Armstrong County, make sure to take the time to visit the fascinating Check’s Radio Museum.

 Note: Check’s Radio Museum is open most Sundays May-October, but it is best to call to ensure it is operating, or if you would like to visit at a different time.
 You can reach the museum at 724-526-5202.
 Check’s Radio Museum has no website at this time.